adscorp100/mdhomecarebuild/src/content/blog/ndis-social-community-participation-guide.md

 Crucially, Social and Community Participation supports must align with the goals documented in a participant's NDIS plan.
 Goals might relate directly to joining groups, learning skills for independence, or reducing isolation.
 Funding is allocated based on what is considered "reasonable and necessary" support directly related to the participant's disability needs to achieve these specific goals.

-## Funding Explained: Core Supports vs. Capacity Building
+## NDIS Assistance with Social and Community Participation vs. Capacity Building

 A key aspect of understanding NDIS Social and Community Participation is recognising that it can be funded through two distinct budget categories within an NDIS plan: Core Supports and Capacity Building.
 Each category serves a different primary purpose, and understanding this distinction is vital for utilising funding effectively.
 The presence of distinct search queries related to "assistance" ([assistance with social and community participation]) versus "increased participation" or "capacity building" ([increased social and community participation], [capacity building increased social and community participation]) suggests that users are often trying to differentiate between these two streams.

-### A. Core Supports: Assistance with Social, Economic and Community Participation
+### A. Core Supports: NDIS Assistance with Social and Community Participation

 Funding allocated under the Core Supports budget for this purpose generally falls under the support category 'Assistance with Social, Economic and Community Participation' (Support Category 4).